thanhstar260/Img_retrieval/README.md

 # Img_retrival

 ## Setup Env:
-* Create a virtual environment or activate an existing virtual environment on your machine.
+* Create a virtual environment or activate an existing virtual environment on your computer.
 * Then, execute the following 2 commands:
   ```
   !pip pip install ftfy regex tqdm